 How the Measure Increases Costs for CDCs.
 Overall, the measure's provisions would increase costs for CDCs.
-In particular, the measure's requirement that each CDC have a doctor onsite during all
+In particular, the measure's requirement that each CDC have a physician, nurse practitioner, or physician assistant onsite during all treatment hours would increase each CDC's costs by several hundred thousand dollars annually on average.
+Other requirements of the measure would not significantly increase CDC costs.

 Clinics Could Respond to Higher Costs in Different Ways.
-The cost to have a doctor onsite would affect individual CDCs differently depending on their finances.
-Most CDCs operate under a governing entity that owns/operates multiple CDCs so the governing entity could spread costs across multiple locations.
+The cost to have a physician, nurse practitioner, or physician assistant onsite would affect individual CDCs differently depending on their finances.
+Most CDCs operate under a governing entity that owns/operates multiple CDCs such that the governing entity could spread costs across multiple locations.
 Governing entities might respond in one or more of the following ways: